gomesyurii/TowerDefense2D/README.md

 This Tower Defense game in Unity was inspired by tutorials and content from [MuddyWolf's YouTube channel](https://www.youtube.com/user/MuddyWolfGames).
 We would like to thank MuddyWolf for their invaluable guidance and expertise in game development.

-## Authors

-This Tower Defense game in Unity was developed by [Your Name](https://github.com/your-username) and [Contributor's Name](https://github.com/contributor-username).